Timesheets (Cloud)

 - Select the same Contact person as for the Capex account.

-- Link the account to all the same Jira Projects as for the Capex account.
+- Link the account to all the same Jira Spaces as for the Capex account.

 6. Click Create and the Opex account is created.